VeriBlock/samples/README.md

 ### pop/pop-api-client/python
 A sample Python API library for interacting with the PoP miners HTTP API.

+## NodeCore

 ### scripts/nodecore-install.sh
 A script to download and install the latest version of NodeCore with or without bootstrap for Ubuntu and CentOS

+### nodecore/nodecore-api-client/python
+A sample Python API library for interacting with the NodeCore HTTP API.